jneums/basic-fantasy-rpg/README.md

 3. Lesser Heal: heal a small amount of friendly targets hit points.

+4. Renew: heals 50 damage over 15 seconds, uses less mana.

 ## Contributing:

 This game is in a very early status right now.
-Many of the core systems are in place, however the methods needed to interact with them are missing.
+Many of the core systems are in place.
+Now is just tying them all together.

 ### Current Opportunities: